JakeC007/JakeC007.github.io/_posts/2022-01-16-phd-pointers.md

 - Conferences represent an opportunity for you to network with other researchers

   - You get to tap into knowledge and perspective that people in your department don't have
-  - May lead to research collabs in the future
+    - This may lead to research collabs in the future

 - **Don't feel self conscious about talking**